 Uses of an NFC-equipped smart phone include gaining access to home and office, logging onto computers, online banking, and online and “brick and mortar” merchandise purchases as well as paying for meals and theatre.
 Other advantages of smart phones include GPS capabilities, plus surfing the Internet for bus schedules, maps, etc.

 A number of surveys have found similar results; a large percentage of high school and college aged students are very attached to their smart phones.
-They are never far away from their “phone.”
+They are never far away from their “phone”.
 This basically eliminates sharing.
 This mentality works well with the major problem of traditional access badges/ID cards; lost, loaned or forgotten.

 There is a continuing effort by management to reduce the actual card costs and managing costs of badges and cards that are lost, forgotten, misplaced, need to be upgraded and employee departure.
 Most smart phone owners would be willing to use their personal phone as the NFC-enabled smart phone.
 This is advantageous; assigning the credential to a smart phone is significantly less expensive than preparing and delivering a personalized badge or ID card.

 Student or employee provided smart phones will significantly drop the costs of providing and managing the credential.
 This will require almost universal compatibility.
-In addition, employees, students, etc., are significantly less likely to misplace or forget their smart phone, greatly reducing the cost resulting from temporary access credentials.
+In addition, employees, students, etc., are significant less likely to misplace or forget their smart phone, greatly reducing the cost resulting from temporary access credentials.

 Applications for Near Field Communications are staggering, according to the following recent news reports from all over the world.

-According to CBR Online, nearly one-third of the United Kingdom consumers are “chomping at the bit” to use their smart phones to pay for goods and services, despite endless delays by the industry players in rolling out mobile payment platforms.
+According to CBR Online, nearly a third of the United Kingdom consumers are “chomping at the bit” to use their smart phones to pay for goods and services, despite endless delays by the industry players in rolling out mobile payment platforms.
 NFC has long been available on credit and debit cards.